juniordiscart/ImpossibleOdds-Toolkit/Docs/Serialization.md

 Just like the index-based definition interface, it requires two attributes to be defined:

-* The _lookup-based class marking_ attribute which states that an object wishes to be processed as a lookup-based datastructure, and
+* The _lookup-based class marking_ attribute which states that an object wishes to be processed as a lookup-based data structure, and
 * The _lookup-based field marking_ attribute that is to be placed over the fields that need to be processed of that class.

-For example, the same [JSON][Json] serialization definition supports lookup-based datastructures using the `JsonObject` and `JsonField` attributes:
+For example, the same [JSON][Json] serialization definition supports lookup-based data structures using the `JsonObject` and `JsonField` attributes:

 ```cs
 [JsonObject]